Therapy for ADHD & Motivation Enhancement

 "Our therapists address more than just procrastination and work habits; they delve into the emotional challenges beneath.
 Many people's struggles with delay and lack of motivation are rooted in deeper emotional conflicts, such as using procrastination to cope with stress or losing motivation in emotionally overwhelming situations."

-Our Specialists in EMDR for Motivation & Procrastination
+Our Specialists in EMDR for ADHD, Motivation & Procrastination

 Dr. Rebecca Hoffenberg